Election-Tech-Initiative/electionguard/README.md

 [Code of Conduct]: CODE_OF_CONDUCT.md
 [Contribute to the project]: CONTRIBUTING.md

+## Questions

+ElectionGuard would love for you to ask questions out in the open using Github Issues.
+If you really want to email the ElectionGuard team, reach out at electionguard@microsoft.com.

 ## Thanks! 🎉
 A huge thank you to those who helped to contribute to this project so far, including: